Computing the smallest fixed point of order-preserving nonexpansive mappings arising in positive stochastic games and static analysis of programs: A policy iteration algorithm to compute the smallest fixed point

 Now, we discuss the implementation of the oracles.
-The following proposition identifies a situation where Oracle 1 can be implemented by solving a linear programming problem.
+Using Proposition~\ref{proptarskinonexp} assertion 2, the following corollary identifies a situation where Oracle 1 can be implemented by solving a linear programming problem.

-\begin{proposition} Let $g$ be a monotone nonexpansive map that is the supremum of finitely many affine maps.
-Assume, furthermore, that $g$ has a smallest fixed point in $\rd$.
-Then this fixed point is the unique optimal solution of the linear program: $\min\{\sum_{1\leq i\leq d} x_i\mid x\in\rd, g(x)\leq x\}$. \end{proposition}
+\begin{corollary} Let $g$ be an order-preserving nonexpansive map that is the supremum of finitely many affine maps.
+Assume, that $g$ has a smallest fixed point $u$ in $\rd$.
+Then $u$ is the unique optimal solution of the linear program: